 "In the past I had doubted my ability to be an artist simply because I didn’t see my reality reflected in art organizations, galleries and institutions."

-Meet Joy Miessi, a 24 year-old London-based artist who explores themes such as race, gender, culture and self-identity.
+Meet Joy Yamusangie, a London-based artist who explores themes such as race, gender, culture and self-identity.
 We asked her a few questions about her work...

 How did art come to you?
 And what was it about art that lured you?
 I didn’t speak much at school and I was very shy as a child, drawing was something I did as an expression and I communicated through comics and illustrations.
 It became a frequent activity, I would practice drawing and draw up new comics to take to school.
 Art appealed to me because it wasn’t restrictive, I could use colour, line and write stories with no boundary.
 It remained my favourite subject all throughout my school years.

 Was there a moment you decided you want to become an artist?
 I was in primary school and getting recognition for a painting I had made had boosted my confidence and that made me want to paint more.
 It was from there that I wanted to become an artist.
 Do you have a routine creative process when starting a painting?
 I usually like to improvise and go with the flow, but I have started to establish a routine for myself pre-making.
 I collect colours and paper, plan out composition and refer to my phone notes for text and thoughts which I write as I go about my day.
 With all these elements together I draw as if I’m writing into a diary.